timothepearce/laravel-time-series-docs/docs/getting-started/available-periods.md

 :::

-At the time, you can through the all process by exploring the [Quickstart section](/quickstart).
+At the time, you can go through the all process by exploring the [Quickstart section](/quickstart).